kumarith/BookStore/README.md

 -  Assumed Basket and Cart are similar, in given time couldn't implement.

 ####
-Design choices
+## Design choices that were not implemented.

-Initally intended to do in multiple pages for all components, when users navigates between components the idea was to use Redux to reatain complex states ( of cart, current search results etc).
-However rean into challenges using Redux with Next.Js.
+-   Initally intended to do in multiple pages for all components, when users navigates between components the idea was to use Redux to reatain complex states ( of cart, current search results etc).
+However ran into challenges using Redux with Next.Js.
 Resorted to standard state hooks approach for this assignment.
+- Ideally shoud have used Next.js api's to proxy google api so that API Key could've been compleatly managed at server side.

+###

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).